Board of Trustees

 TREASURER

-When I retired, a little over 5 years ago, I knew I wanted to do some voluntary work.
-I also knew that, after 30-odd years as an accountant in financial services, I did not want to be a charity’s money person.
+When Stewart retired a little over 5 years ago, he knew he wanted to do some voluntary work.
+He also knew that, after 30-odd years as an accountant in financial services, he did not want to be a charity’s money person.
 And up until now that’s exactly what’s happened.
-I’ve volunteered for Edinburgh Art Festival, The Listening Service (at Edinburgh Sheriff Court), a foodbank and the Covid and flu vaccination programmes.
-All very rewarding and the kind of change I was looking for.
+He has volunteered for Edinburgh Art Festival, The Listening Service (at Edinburgh Sheriff Court), a foodbank and the Covid and flu vaccination programmes.
+All very rewarding and the kind of change he was looking for.

 Meet the Team